 3. Strawberry slushie

-Halve 250g hulled strawberries, cube 2 mangoes, quarter 2 peaches, and chop 2 bananas and ¼ of a watermelon (deseeded).
-Put all the fruit on to a plastic tray in the freezer for 2 hr or until the fruit is solid.
+Half 250g strawberries, cube 2 mangoes, quarter 2 peaches, and chop up 2 bananas as well as a quarter of a watermelon (deseeded).
+Put all the chopped fruit on to a plastic tray in the freezer for 2 hours or until the fruit is solid.
 Blitz in a blender, then add 250ml fresh orange juice, 2tbsp lemon juice and 2tbsp honey, and whizz.

 4 Fruity cheese platter